kubernetes/website/content/en/blog/_posts/building-a-kubernetes-edge-control-plane-for-envoy-v2.md

 KAT is designed for performance -- it batches test setup upfront, and then runs all the queries in step 3 asynchronously with a high performance client.
 The traffic driver in KAT runs locally using [Telepresence](https://www.telepresence.io), which makes it easier to debug issues.

+With the KAT test framework in place, we quickly ran into some issues with Envoy v2 configuration and hot restart, which presented the opportunity to switch to use Envoy’s Aggregated Discovery Service (ADS) APIs instead of hot restart.
+This completely eliminated the requirement for restart on configuration changes, which we found could lead to dropped connection under high loads or long-lived connections.

 ### Introducing Golang to the Ambassador Stack

-With the KAT test framework in place, we quickly ran into some issues with Envoy v2 configuration and hot restart, which presented the opportunity to switch to use Envoy's Aggregated Discovery Service (ADS) APIs instead of hot restart.
-This completely eliminated the requirement for restart on configuration changes, which we found could lead to dropped connection under high loads or long-lived connections.
-We decided to use the [Envoy Go control plane](https://github.com/envoyproxy/go-control-plane) to interface to the ADS.
-This introduced a Golang dependency to the previously predominantly Python-based Ambassador codebase.
+KAT also made it clear that our testing had reached the point where Python’s performance with many network connections was a limitation.
+After some agonizing, we decided that the way to tackle this was to reimplement the KAT network services in Go, despite the additional complexity of introducing a Go dependency into a codebase that had been 100% Python.

 With a new test framework, new IR generating valid Envoy v2 configuration, and the ADS, we thought we were done with the major architectural changes in Ambassador 0.50.
 Alas, we hit one more issue.
 On the [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/), Ambassador annotation changes were no longer being detected.

-Working with the highly-responsive AKS engineering team, we were able to identify the issue -- namely, the Kubernetes API server in AKS is exposed through a chain of proxies that was dropping some requests.
-The proper mitigation for this was to support calling the FQDN of the API server, which is provided through a mutating webhook in AKS.
+Working with the highly-responsive AKS engineering team, we were able to identify the issue -- namely, the Kubernetes API server in AKS is exposed through a chain of proxies, requiring clients to be updating to understand how to connect using the FQDN of the API server, which is provided through a mutating webhook in AKS.
 Unfortunately, support for this feature was not available in the official Kubernetes Python client.
 We thus elected to switch to the Kubernetes Golang client.
-After all, what's another Golang dependency when you've already taken the plunge?
+After all, what’s another Golang dependency when you’ve already taken the plunge?

 ## Lessons Learned